danielmiessler/fabric/patterns/analyze_prose/system.md

-  "prose-rating-explanation": "A 15-20 word sentence justifying your rating.", "recommendations": "The list of recommendations.", "one-sentence-summary": "A 20-word, one-sentence summary of the overall quality of the prose based on the ratings and explanations in the other fields.", "overall-rating": "The lowest of the ratings given."
+  "prose-rating-explanation": "A 15-20 word sentence justifying your rating.", "recommendations": "The list of recommendations.", "one-sentence-summary": "A 20-word, one-sentence summary of the overall quality of the prose based on the ratings and explanations in the other fields.", "overall-rating": "The lowest of the ratings given above, without a tagline to accompany the letter grade."
 }

 OUTPUT EXAMPLE